LlorencCB/phis-docs-community/docs/ontologies.md

 ### Experimental context

-The *Experimental context* refers to the set of environmental conditions, infrastructure and supporting equipment or resources necessary to conduct a given experiment.
+The *Experimental context* refers to the set of environmental conditions, infrastructure and supporting equipment or resources necessary to conduct a given experiment in which plants, plots or group of plants are raised.

-A number of the terms and definitions follow recommendations adopted by the ESFRI listed project [**EMPHASIS**](emphasis_ontology.md "EMPHASIS ontology").
+A number of the terms and definitions follow recommendations adopted by the ESFRI listed project [**EMPHASIS**](emphasis_ontology.md "EMPHASIS ontology") and reuses accepted terms for establishing relations and describing experiments from OBO foundry such as the [**Plant Experimental Conditions Ontology**](http://purl.bioontology.org/ontology/PECO).

 ![oepo_expcont](img/oepo_expcont.png "Experimental context")